- Need Advice?

 Who monitors the code?

-The Code is monitored by the Independent Compliance Assessment Panel (ICAP) which, in turn, is overseen by the Office of Fair Trading (OFT).
+The Code is monitored by the Independent Compliance Assessment Panel (ICAP).
 ICAP uses information from the Consumer Survey, compliance checks and consumer enquiries/complaints to monitor the effectiveness of the Code and individual garage performance.

-This includes providing quarterly reports and an annual report to the OFT and determining what, if any penalties, or sanctions should be taken against garages who fail to correct a breach or who are seen to be in persistent, or serious breach of the Code.
+This includes providing quarterly reports and an annual report determining what, if any penalties, or sanctions should be taken against garages who fail to correct a breach or who are seen to be in persistent, or serious breach of the Code.
 ICAP is independent of the sector.

 I have an issues with my vehicle that is covered by an extended warranty that I purchased from a garage subscribed to the code, is this covered by the code?